ibissource/frank-maven-examples/Frank2Maven/README.md

 The Frank!Runner checks whether your project contains a file named `pom.xml` at your project root.
 If so, the Frank!Runner assumes that the directory structure is as shown.

+## How to start?

+Some files contain boilerplate code that is hard to remember.
+To make a start, you can use the following Maven command: `mvn archetype:generate` and then type in artifactId `maven-archetype-quickstart`.
+Maven then asks you which artifact you mean, because you did not type the groupId.
+You need "org.apache.maven.archetypes:maven-archetype-quickstart".
+Then answer the other questions.

+Maven asks you to give a package name.
+This is a Java package name that is used to build a very simple Java application.
+Typically, the package name starts with "com.yourcompany" when the website of your company is "yourcompany.com".
+You reverse the words in the domain name of your company.
+Finally, remove the ".java" files that Maven created for you.

 ## History

 This is first directory structure for Frank development that uses the build tool Maven.